TonyWhitley/openxc-wheel/README.md

 - Connect the G27 to via USB
 - Run python control.py
 - Press the left-most red button on the gearshift to start the engine
-- Use gas and break pedal and the steering wheel to send events to the emulator
+- Use gas and brake pedal and the steering wheel to send events to the emulator